How to Use the Google Sheets IF THEN Formula [Easy Guide]

 The first argument tells the function what to do if the comparison is true.
 The second argument tells the function what to do if the comparison is false.

-Give this article a read in which I’ve explained everything you need to know on how to do an IF THEN statement in Google Sheets, which also applies to IF ELSE Google Sheets statements.
+Give this article a read in which I’ve explained everything you need to know on how to do IF THEN statements in Google Sheets, which also applies to IF ELSE Google Sheets statements.

 How Do You Add Multiple Conditions in an IF Statement in Google Sheets?